KevinFrutiger/frontend-nanodegree-neighborhood-map/README.md

 Alternatively, you can run the files locally by doing the following:

-1. Download the .zip file using the **Download ZIP** button located in the GitHub sidebar (or clone the repository).
+1. Download the .zip file using the **Clone or Download** button located in the GitHub sidebar (or clone the repository).
 2. Unzip the file
 3. To run the application, you must run the files through a web server. [http-server](https://www.npmjs.com/package/http-server) is a simple local server you can get via npm.
 4. Point your browser to **index.html** in the **src** folder of the files that you just unzipped to run the non-minified files.
 Point your browser to **index.html** in the **deploy** folder to run the same files found on the live site.

 ## Using the Application

-When the appliation loads, you'll see a Google Map with markers designating some pre-defined locations.
+When the application loads, you'll see a Google Map with markers designating some pre-defined locations.
 You can click these markers to get additional information.

 ### Filtering the map results